As a beginner golfer, are the endless amount of rules beginning to confuse you?

 So if you’re just getting started in this wonderful game, don’t beat yourself up.
 The goal is to know the most important rules and as you become more advanced, keep learning along the way.

-In this post, I’ll share with you why understanding the rules of golf is so important and 15 of the most common situations that can happen on the golf course.
+In this post, I’ll share why the rules are so important and 15 of the most common situations that can happen on the golf course.

 If you’re a beginner golfer, it’s sort of accepted that you won’t know all the rules at first.
 And that’s more than okay, everyone has to start somewhere.

-But if you want to start playing nicer courses, enter into tournaments and start playing more competitively, it’s best to know the rules.
+But if you want to start playing nicer courses and start playing more competitively, it’s best to know the rules.

 Here’s why understanding the rules of golf matter: